 The most famous element of the film, by the way, isn’t the acting or the directing or any of that stuff.
 It’s the title sequence, designed by Saul Bass, who is sometimes credited with directing the shower-bath scene in Psycho.

-- Alex Cox’s introduction, from the first Moviedrome guide.
+- Alex Cox’s original introduction, from the first Moviedrome Guide.

 I thought this was pretty great, though not without its flaws.

 The fact, which Cox mentions, that all the men are useless and particularly the main male protagonist being so naive, means it’s very difficult to care what happens to any of them.
 As most of the men are bad, that’s not a problem; but Harvey is the center of the film’s main plot and so not really caring about his plight is a big flaw; at least it was for me.